UQ-RCC/hpc-docs/conda-environment.md

 or <br>
 `module load miniconda3/4.12.0`<br>

-Then set up your shell to use the chosen conda version

-`source /sw/auto/rocky8.6/epyc3/software/Anaconda3/2022.05/etc/profile.d/conda.sh`<br>
-or<br>
-`source /sw/auto/rocky8.6/epyc3/software/Miniconda3/4.12.0/etc/profile.d/conda.sh`<br>

-You can also use the environment variables set by the module:
+Then set up your shell to use the chosen conda version.
+Using the environmental variables `$EBROOTANACONDA3` or `$EBROOTMINICONDA3` will ensure that you pick the correct one on any node architecture.
+This is important as the paths to the installation can differ on compute nodes with different architecture.
+It also means it will still work no matter wich version of anaconda3 or miniconda3 you loaded.

 `source $EBROOTANACONDA3/etc/profile.d/conda.sh`<br>
 or<br>
 `source $EBROOTMINICONDA3/etc/profile.d/conda.sh`<br>

-to set this up independent of the version of the Anaconda3 or Miniconda3.

 Now your shell is ready to create a conda environment.